kr/pretty/Readme.md

-# pretty.go
+# pretty

-Package pretty provides pretty-printing for go values.
+Package pretty provides pretty-printing for Go values.
 This is useful during debugging, to avoid wrapping long output lines in the terminal.

 It provides a function, Formatter, that can be used with any function that